FluidityDevs/flowd/README.md

-# flowd plus - An expansion on flowd
+# flowd plus - An expansion pack for flowd.
 Still an automated Flow persistence agent, now with added optional functionality.

 If you want standard flowd, you can find that [here.](https://github.com/FluidityDevs/flowd)